ccq195/ccq195.github.io/_pages/about.md

 Work Experiences
 ======
+* 2024.10 - To date, an associate professor at School of Computer Science and Technology, Anhui University, Hefei, China
-* 2022.07 - To date, a postdoc at the School of Computer Science, Wuhan University, Wuhan, China
+* 2022.07 - 2024.09, a postdoc at the School of Computer Science, Wuhan University, Wuhan, China
 * 2019.12 - 2020.06, an intern at the IFLYTEK AI Research Institute, Hefei, China

 Education